 For young children, the opportunity gap starts to appear when there is inadequate developmental and educational experiences early in life—experiences such as enrichment opportunities, high-quality early learning programs, and positive parent-child interactions.
 This opportunity gap translates into achievement gaps for children.

 High-quality early learning (such as the Waterford Early Learning program) can make a significant difference in closing achievement gaps for early learners.
 It helps increase language, early literacy, and numeracy skills, and helps children learn self-regulation and executive functioning skills.
-The benefits are especially advantageous for at-risk groups such as low-income, Hispanic/Latino, African-American students, and dual language learners.
+The benefits are especially advantageous for under-resourced groups such as under-resourced, Hispanic/Latino, African-American students, and dual language learners.